-To illustrate this for our case, Figure 4 shows the mismatch between modeled and measured vertical profiles of SF_6 over 15 the continental US (Sweeney et al., 2015) for both TM5 EI and EIC.
-We once again consider SF_6 because it is a nearly inert gas (lifetime ~2000 years) and, like CO_2^{ff} , it has purely continental sources linked to industrial activity overwhelmingly in

-- the northern mid-latitudes (http://edgar.jrc.ec.europa.eu/part_SF6.php), but without a substantial seasonal cycle (Miller et al., 2012)).
-Thus, we expect the vertical gradient of SF_6 over the continental US to depend on the strength of vertical mixing between the boundary layer and the free troposphere, and any systematic differences between simulated and observed gradients - to provide an observational constraint on the representation of vertical transport processes in the different models.
-As shown in Figure 4, both models display a mean offset from observations of ~0.04 ppt in the free troposphere, even at Trinidad Head (THD), which is upwind of the continent.
-This uniform free tropospheric offset is consistent with a 2002-2011 average offset of ~0.04 ppt between both models and the observed SF6 at the South Pole.
-Apart from the upper level offset, the SF6 gradient of TM5 EIC is consistently and significantly closer to the observations, suggesting that the EIC vertical transport scheme better - represents the real atmosphere.
-Moreover, the vertical gradient of SF6 between 850 hPa and 400 hPa (i.e., between ~1.5 km and ~7.1 km above sea level) for the two models differs by an average of 0.025 ppt across all sites, which is larger than the 0.018 ppt 1 σ spread across sixteen modern global transport models over mid-latitude continents found by Patra et al. (2011).
-This suggests that TM5 EI and TM5 EIC provide substantially different realizations of the transport not just at hemispheric scale (Figure 2), but also at a location and scale most relevant to an "imperfect transport" OSSE for the conterminous US - 30 (Figure 4).
+To illustrate this for our case, Fig. 4 shows the mismatch between modeled and measured vertical profiles of SF6 over the continental US (Sweeney et al., 2015) for both TM5 EI and EIC.
+We once again consider SF_6 because it is a nearly inert gas (lifetime ~ 2000 years) and, like CO2^{ff}, it has purely continental sources linked to industrial activity overwhelmingly in the northern midlatitudes (http://edgar.jrc.ec.europa. eu/part_SF6.php), but without a substantial seasonal cycle, Miller et al., 2012).
+Thus, we expect the vertical gradient of SF6 over the continental US to depend on the strength of vertical mixing between the boundary layer and the free troposphere, and any systematic differences between simulated and observed gradients to provide an observational constraint on the representation of vertical transport processes in the different models.
+As shown in Fig. 4, both models display a mean offset from observations of ~ 0.04 ppt in the free troposphere, even at Trinidad Head (THD), which is upwind of the continent.
+This uniform free tropospheric offset is consistent with a 2002-2011 average offset of ~ 0.04 ppt between both models and the observed SF_6 at the South Pole.
+Apart from the upper level offset, the SF6 gradient of TM5 EIC is consistently and significantly closer to the observations, suggesting that the EIC vertical transport scheme better represents the real atmosphere.
+Moreover, the vertical gradient of SF6 between 850 and 400 hPa (i.e., between ~ 1.5 and \sim 7.1 km above sea level) for the two models differs by an average of 0.025 ppt across all sites, which is larger than the 0.018 ppt 1σ spread across 16 modern global transport models over midlatitude continents found by Patra et al. (2011).
+This suggests that TM5 EI and TM5 EIC provide substantially different realizations of the transport not just at hemispheric scale (Fig. 2), but also at a location and scale most relevant to an "imperfect transport" OSSE for the conterminous US (Fig. 4).

-3.5 OSSE Evaluation
+3.5 OSSE evaluation